ReenigneCA/rabin/README.md

 #compiling

 g++ -lcrypto
 the above works for me.
-The original version recommended gcc -lssl which did not work for me for the original version switching to -lcrypto did though this may vary by linux distribution.
-My intention is to use C++ as I alter the code though the original was pure C.
+The original version recommended -lssl which did not work for me for the original version switching to -lcrypto did though this may vary by linux distribution.

 #Introduction